-The recognition of credit losses on finance receivables ("Financing facilities") is the higher of Expected Credit Loss ("ECL") under International Financial Reporting Standard 9: Financial Instruments ("IFRS 9"), determined in accordance with Central Bank of Kuwait (the "CBK") guidelines, and the provision required by the CBK rules based on classification of credit facilities and calculation of their provision ("the CBK rules") as disclosed in the accounting policies in Note 2.3.2, Note 4 and Note 23 to the consolidated financial statements.
+The recognition of credit losses on finance receivables ("Financing facilities") is the higher of Expected Credit Loss ("ECL") under International Financial Reporting Standard 9: Financial Instruments ("IFRS 9"), determined in accordance with Central Bank of Kuwait (the "CBK") guidelines, and the provision required by the CBK rules based on classification of credit facilities and calculation of their provision ("the CBK rules") as disclosed in the accounting policies in Note 2.3.2 and Note 4 to the consolidated financial statements.

 Recognition of ECL under IFRS 9, determined in accordance with CBK guidelines, is a complex accounting policy, which requires considerable judgement in its implementation.
 ECL is dependent on management's judgement in assessing significant increase in credit risk and classification of financing facilities into various stages; determining when a default has occurred, development of models for assessing the probability of default of customers and estimating cash flows from recovery procedures.
-Furthermore, as disclosed in Note 24, the COVID-19 pandemic significantly impacted management's determination of the ECL and required the application of heightened judgment.
-As a result, the ECL has a higher than usual degree of uncertainty and the inputs used are inherently subject to change, which may materially change the estimate in future periods.